 The Museum Barberini is the art museum in Potsdam’s historical center, endowed by SAP founder and patron of the arts Hasso Plattner.
 Since its opening in 2017, the museum has made a name for itself as one of the most visited museums in Germany with exhibitions on Picasso, Richter and Monet.
 In addition to the temporary exhibitions with international cooperation, the museum has been presenting the extensive collection of impressionist paintings owned by the founder Hasso Plattner since September 2020, including masterpieces by Monet, Renoir, Caillebotte and Signac.
 Apart from this collection, you can visit the exhibition “Impressionism in Russia.
 Dawn of the Avant-Garde” from November 7, 2020.

-The museum FLUXUS+ in Potsdam shows modern art with a focus on Fluxus, Wolf Vostell and four contemporary artists.
-In addition to Wolf Vostell, the collection includes works by Emmett Williams, Ben Patterson, Yoko Ono, Nam June Paik, Mary Bauermeister and Niki de Saint-Phalle, among others.
-The free Fluxus documentation “permanentFLUXUS” in the atrium, a museum café with a patio and the appealing museum store make the museum FLUXUS+ a popular cultural venue on the river Havel.
+The museum FLUXUS+ in Potsdam shows modern and contemporary art with a focus on Fluxus, Wolf Vostell.
+In addition to Wolf Vostell, the collection includes works by Emmett Williams, Ben Patterson, Yoko Ono, Nam June Paik, Mary Bauermeister and Niki de Saint-Phalle.
+Special exhibitions such as "FLUXUS+nonconform - Artistic Avant-Garde in East and West."
+(Sept.
+22, 2023-Feb.
+4, 2024) in the permanent exhibition or "Music as Object.
+New Music from the Collection."
+(Nov 17, 2023 - March 17, 2024) in the atrium, the museum café with terrace and the museum store make the museum FLUXUS+ a popular cultural meeting place on the Havel.

-All first-semester students will be granted free admission through March 31, 2021 upon presentation of their student ID card!
+All students in their first semester receive free admission until March 31st, 2024 upon presentation of their student ID.

 20 years, one mission: good music – The Nikolaisaal Potsdam, this somewhat unusual concert hall, can look back on 20 eventful and successful years.
 Right in the heart of the city, it has established itself with its appealing and unconventional program as the prime address for good music in Potsdam.
 The spectacular Great Hall with its gently undulating ceiling and bulging walls as well as the foyer, which can be used for a variety of events, were opened in August of 2000.
 The building ensemble was built based on the designs of French star architect Rudy Ricciotti and quickly became a visitor magnet with well over 100,000 guests annually.